 What are the benefits of fan ownership?

 Can it be made to work financially?

 Each Zoom Webinar will take the following format:

 1 hour duration.

 There will be a chair who will ensure order and control the discussion.
-Only the chair will have

 The chair will not contribute to the debate other than to call speakers and to read out questions